Azure/AML-Kubernetes/docs/ASH/index.md

 * [Run InnerEye Deep Learning training workloads utilizing Azure Stack Hub’s Kubernetes cluster as Azure Machine Learning Compute Cluster (Private Preview)](innereye-AzureArc.md)

-## Inference with Stand alone KFServing
+## Inference with Stand Alone KFServing

 After trained and registered your model in azure machine learning workspace, you can download then upload model files to azure blobs as in this notebook [AML model download and upload to Azure Blobs](notebooks/AML-model-download-upload.ipynb)